hadley/adv-r/Environments.md

 * Lazy assignment, `delayedAssign("name", expression)`, binds an expression isn't evaluated until you look up the name.

 * Active assignment, `makeActiveBinding("name", function)` binds the name to a function, so it is "active" and can return different a value each time the name is found.

-The following sections explain each behaviour in more detail.

 ### Regular binding